Buying VS Renting Skis: Unbiased Pros & Cons

 In the US, Southwest allows two free checked bags.
 Each pair of skis or boots counts as one item, so you can bring your ski equipment as well as your suitcase for free.

-Tip: UPS and FedEx can often to mail your ski equipment to your destination for less than the airline fees and without the hassle of carrying them to the airport.
+Readers Suggestion: UPS and FedEx can often mail your ski equipment to your destination for less than the airline fees and without the hassle of carrying them to the airport.
+Apparently - I've not actually tested this.

 If you travel by car then this won’t be an issue for you, just make sure your car boot will fit multiple skis and passengers at once.